DillerDiller/pp1/README.md

 * Validator Testing
   * When validating my site I got errors from HTML and CSS.
+  * I used WSC Validator for my HTML.
+  * I used Jigsaw to validate my CSS.
+  * I used lighthouse on Google Chrome to validate accessibility.

 * HTML
    * I had received an error and a warning with my HTML code: